- 20 Sep 2024

 As a next-generation security and networking product, Jamf Connect ZTNA behaves significantly different than a traditional VPN.
 This guide is intended to help administrators understand the fundamentals of the product's design to help with planning, deployment, maintenance, and troubleshooting.

 This guide is not product documentation that outlines how to configure Jamf's ZTNA product, but instead explains how it works so you can predict and understand the product's behavior in your environment.
-If you are looking for documentation, you can find it in our Jamf Connect ZTNA Docs Center, or if you want to watch a technical video overview of the product first, watch the JNUC 2021 Jamf ZTNA Deep Dive presentation.
+If you are looking for documentation, you can find it in our Jamf Connect ZTNA Documentation, or if you want to watch a technical video overview of the product first, watch the JNUC 2021 Jamf ZTNA Deep Dive presentation.

 We highly recommend you read (and bookmark!) this guide if you are using Jamf Connect ZTNA in a production capacity within your organization.